The Graph Editor allows users to adjust animation curves over time for any animatable property. F-Curves.

-The current frame is represented by a green vertical line called the Time Cursor.
+The current frame is represented by a blue vertical line called the Playhead.

-The green horizontal line is called the Cursor.
-This can be disabled via the View Menu or the View Properties panel.
+The blue horizontal line is called the 2D Cursor.
+This can be enabled or disabled via the View Menu or the View Properties panel.

 Only include curves with keywords contained in the search field.